VladMinzatu/performance-handbook/wc-go/README.md

 ...
 ```

 we can see that the majority of the latencies are around the microsecond mark.
 I have an SSD in this machine, and we'd expect an I/O read to be in the tens to hundreds of microseconds.
-And some handle calls do take that long.
+And some handler calls do take that long.
 That 4-8ms call looks like it must have done some heavy lifting.

-Nevertheless, very few high latency fault handle invocations.
+Nevertheless, very few high latency fault handler invocations.
 Let's note that what we see here sums up to about 30ms.
 As it tunrs out, Linux has some more tricks up its sleeve that give us a boost here, namely a mechanism called "readahead".
 This detects that we are going through our file sequentially and loads more data than needed when it seems like we will be accessing it.
 Let's verify if this is indeed what is happening, by running:
 ```
 sudo bpftrace -e 'kprobe:page_cache_async_ra { @[comm] = count(); }'
 ```